DrCrotty/DCDA40833-portfolio-template/INSTRUCTOR_SETUP.md

 2. **Click "Add people"**
 3. **Enter teammates' GitHub usernames**

-All group members can now clone and collaborate on the same repository.
+All group members can now:
+- Clone using GitHub Desktop (Code → Open with GitHub Desktop)
+- Work on different sections of the project
+- Commit and push their changes through GitHub Desktop
+- GitHub Desktop will handle fetching and merging teammates' changes

 ---